MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-report-open.md

 [!INCLUDE[consumer-appliesto-yynn](../includes/consumer-appliesto-yynn.md)]

-A Power BI report is a single page or multiple pages of organized visuals.
+A Power BI report is one or more pages of organized visuals.
 Power BI designers create reports and [share them directly](end-user-shared-with-me.md) with business users, or add them to an [app](end-user-apps.md).
-To open a report that isn't a Microsoft sample, you need a Power BI Pro license or the report you want to open must be stored in [Premium capacity](end-user-license.md#identify-content-hosted-in-premium-capacity).
+You must have a Power BI Pro license to open a report unless the report is stored in [Premium capacity](end-user-license.md#identify-content-hosted-in-premium-capacity).
+A user with any Power BI account can have access to reports stored in Premium capacity.
 For more information, see [Licenses and subscriptions for business users](end-user-license.md).

-You can follow along in this tutorial with a free license.
+You can follow along in this tutorial with Microsoft sample content by using a free license.

-Explore the following guidance to learn how to open a report from the Browse page or from dashboard.
+Explore the following guidance to learn how to open a report from the Browse page and from a dashboard.

 ## Open a report that's been shared with you

 Power BI designers can share a report with you by sending an email link or by adding the report to your Power BI content.
-These reports are located on the **Browse** page under **Shared with me**.
+These reports are located under **Shared with me** in the **Browse** tab.

 1. Open the Power BI service (app.powerbi.com), and sign in if you're prompted.